siddlokray/cobra/docs/installation.rst

    cd cobra
    pip install -e ".[dev]"

-This will install CoBrA along with additional development dependencies.
+This will install CoBRA along with additional development dependencies.